michael8sa/web/README.md

-# Lajto's FreeBSD desktop config
+# Michael's FreeBSD desktop config
 My personal configuration for FreeBSD in desktop.
 It's designed for my personal case, so please don't use it.